Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: System Model

-In the BS, the computation capability is larger than the computation capability of the mobile device and the relay.
-Upon receiving the tasks from the relay, the BS will compute Let $\{f^{s}_n, n_2 \leq n \leq N\}$ and $\{f^{r}_m, m_1 \leq m \leq M\}$ be the computation capability allocated to compute task $\phi_n$ and $\varphi_m$ in the BS, the computation delay is expressed by
+In the BS, the computation capability is larger than the computation capability of the mobile device and the cooperative node.
+Upon receiving the tasks from the cooperative node, the BS will compute Let $\{f^{s}_n, n_2 \leq n \leq N\}$ and $\{f^{r}_m, m_1 \leq m \leq M\}$ be the computation capability allocated to compute task $\phi_n$ and $\varphi_m$ in the BS, the computation delay is expressed by

 Note that $f^{es}(t)$ and $f^{er}(t)$ are related to $\{f^{s}_n, n_2 \leq n \leq N\}$ and $\{f^{r}_m, m_1 \leq m \leq M\}$ such that the former variables indicate the CPU frequency on the BS on a time instant, whereas the latter variables express the CPU frequency on the BS to compute certain tasks.
-This definition is necessary in solving the case when the relay has its tasks to complete itself.
+This definition is necessary in solving the case when the cooperative node has its tasks to complete itself.
 Detailed introduction will be given out in Section \ref{s:busy_solution}.
 In virtue of stable power supply in the BS, the power consumption of the BS on computing the tasks or sending back the results is no longer taken into account.